StripeRose/atrium/ReadMe.md

 ### Prerequisites

  * Windows 11
- * Visual Studio 2022 (Tracy profiler requires CMake tools to build)
+ * Visual Studio 2022
+ * Python 3 for scripts (Any version should do, but has been tested with 3.12)

 ### Adding and setting up the repository